 A lot of manufacturers have a cheaper ball that will not have the same type of durability as the more expensive option.
 The expensive options are the same balls used at professional tournaments, and they will probably last a little bit longer.
 It really just depends on how much use a person wants to get out of balls at the end of the day.

 There is very little variance in pricing for tennis balls in general because companies do not make a lot of money selling them.
 In fact, many local shops are making no money at all on tennis balls, and they are banking on other products to help make ends meet.

 If you are on a budget, I listed some of the best cheap tennis balls in this post.

 A Final Look At All Tennis Ball Options

 Right now, the consensus seems to be that Pro Penn Marathon balls are the top choice at local clubs.
-Penn has poured a lot of money in growing their business, and making the best ball possible.
+Penn has poured a lot of money into growing their business and making the best ball possible.

 However, that’s not to say everyone will love that ball.
 The reason why so many balls can co-exist is that people have their own personal preferences.
 Since balls are so inexpensive, sample as many of the 9 as possible to get a better understanding of the feel of them all.

 Players go through a lot of tennis balls anyway, so this should not take too much time.
 Afterward, stick with what feels and performs best.

 Other Tennis Balls I Recommend: